ACManoa/acmanoa.github.io/_clubs/softwaredev.md

 	</figure>
 </center>
 <center>
-	<h2>Meeting Times</h2>
+	<h2>Meeting Times/Locations</h2>
 	<h4>Thursday 5:00-7:00 PM</h4>
+	<h4>POST303G</h4>
 </center>

 <br>

 ## What do we do?

-We design functional applications and websites for ACM through collaborative group work using React (a popular Javascript Library).
-This club aims to familiarize students with using Integrated Development Environments (IDEs) such as IntelliJ IDEA and VSCode.
+This club aims to familiarize students with using Integrated Development Environments (IDEs) such as IntelliJ IDEA and VSCode to build websites and web-based applications for ACM through collaborative group work using React (a popular Javascript Library).

-## Why
+## Our Mission

-Joining a software development team offers a valuable chance to enhance skills, build connections, and gain practical experience.
-It provides opportunities to collaborate on projects, refine problem-solving abilities, and adhere to deadlines, fostering discipline and professionalism.
-Additionally, involvement in such a team not only enriches one's resume but also enables the sharing of knowledge, contributing to personal and collective growth within the field.
+ACM Manoa Software Development offers a valuable chance to enhance web development skills, build connections with peers, and gain practical experience.
+It provides opportunities to collaborate on application building while strengthening problem-solving skills, communication, and punctuality.

 ## Officers